 Trust plays an important role in how people receive messages during a time of emergency.
 This network is crucial to the state plan for reaching vulnerable populations, which include people who reside in rural areas where radio, TV, satellite and cell phone signals can be spotty; people who do not speak English and people who are blind, deaf or disabled.

-If you are interested in joining the KOIN or would like to learn more about the network, please contact Barbara Fox or phone (502) 564-6786 ext.
-3102.
+If you are interested in joining the KOIN or would like to learn more about the network, please contact the Department for Public Health Preparedness Branch at (502) 564-7243.